danielhopkins/rearview/README.md

  1. One or more Graphite metrics.
  1. Crontab time specification.
  1. Optional Ruby expression.
 If no custom graph calls are made a default graph is generated.
- 1. Optional PagerDuty api keys and/or emails.
+ 1. Optional alerting service api keys and/or emails.

 The monitor workflow is as follows: